-In today’s article we’re going to take a closer look at fret markers (aka fretboard inlays, position markers) what they are used for, why they are seen on particular frets and not others, the materials they are made from, and why some guitars don’t have fret markers at all.
-So, if you’ve been wondering why there are dots up and down your fretboard:
+In today’s article, we’re going to take a closer look at fret markers, also known as fretboard inlays or position markers.
+We’ll discuss what they are used for, why they are seen on particular frets and not others, the materials they are made from, and why some guitars don’t have fret markers at all.
+So, if you’ve been wondering why there are dots on your fretboard:

-In some cases, a fret marker will also be seen on the 1st fret (seen more often on guitars with block or split parallelogram fret markers e.g. The Gibson Hummingbird) and in some cases, there may not be a fret marker at all on the 3rd fret.
+In some cases, a fret marker will also be seen on the 1st fret (more often on guitars with block or split parallelogram inlays e.g. The Gibson Hummingbird), and in some cases, there may not be a marker at all on the 3rd fret.

-Some Selmers (Gypsy Jazz guitars) feature a fret marker on the 10th fret as opposed to the 9th fret (thus indicating the notes of the Minor Pentatonic scale, if counting the open string), and while less common may skip the 12th fret altogether as per the image below.
+Some Selmers (Gypsy Jazz guitars) feature a position marker on the 10th as opposed to the 9th fret (indicating the notes of the Minor Pentatonic scale), and while less common may skip the 12th fret altogether as per the image below.

-Regardless of these small variations, it’s important that, for the most part, fret marker position is standardized, otherwise it might be difficult to adjust to playing different guitars once you become familiar with the position of the fret markers.
+Regardless of these small differences, for the most part, fret marker position is standardized, otherwise, it might be difficult to adjust to playing different guitars.

-This is clearly useful for playing in key e.g. if you know the third fret on your E string is G (first fret marker), or the 5th fret A (second fret marker) it’s much easier to orientate yourself on the fretboard, making it easier to play barre chords, power chords and reference different scales.
+This is clearly useful for playing in key e.g. if you know the third fret on your E string is G (first fret marker), or the 5th fret A (second fret marker) it’s much easier to orientate yourself on the fretboard.

 But, that still leaves questions.
 For example:

 Why are there two dots on the 12th fret?

 The two dots signify the next highest octave.